 It was in Mongolia, on an exploratory trip run by John Bailey, to see if the then-mythical fish even existed in that area.
 (When Keith caught that first taimen, he said: "Well, we can all go home now.")

-He's also caught sturgeon in British Columbia, halibut in Norway, sailfish in Mexico, bonefish in Cuba, salmon in Canada and most recently, peacock bass in Guyana and rooster fish in Costa Rica.
+He's also caught sturgeon in British Columbia, halibut in Norway, sailfish in Mexico, bonefish in Cuba, salmon in Canada, peacock bass in Guyana and rooster fish in Costa Rica.
 And he writes vividly and entertainingly about all these trips.

 So where have all those millions of fishy words mentioned earlier come from?
 He's written for several magazines like ‘The Field’ as well as ‘The Guardian’ and the ‘Sunday Mirror’, but most of his output went to local newspapers in the Maidenhead, Reading, Slough and Windsor areas.